 Went to pick him up yesterday afternoon and my goodness the place was jammed packed!
 I would say the majority were American clients.
 He and his staff are bilingual so nothing is lost in the translation.

 Since he turned out to be a boy I changed his name to Paquito for his official paperwork.
 The vet showed me how to administer his medication and told me that he had to be kept indoors even if it was inside his Pet Taxi to prevent further complications.
+He ended banging up his nose against the door of the Pet Taxi wanting to get out.

 The one I feel sorry for is Blanca she looked for him everywhere the day I took him and this morning I know she heard him crying as he was rather loud and probably wanted his momma.
 He cried on and off last night but I was so tired, he really did not bother me.